jonasbn/dstserver-website/blog/2022-09-19-fundraising/index.md

 Other providers use container to quickly develop, deploy and test the servers.
 However, it eats up your RAM and slow down your machine.
 Meanwhile, `dstserver.cloud` deploy your server directly on Linux OS.
-Furthermore, booting time reduces from ~5 minutes to < 1 minute.
+As a result, booting time reduces from ~5 minutes to < 1 minute.

 ### Scheduling for auto start/stop